arashkhajooei/USARTlib/README.md

 #note :
+dont forget to include the io.h and stdio.h !
 somthing is very important and that is we must add "printf_flt" and "m" to Libraries, and "-Wl,-u,vfprintf" to Options. in atmel studio --> clik on the project tab in the top of project-->then click on projectname properties --> Toolchain --> AVR/GNU Linker-->libraries then add "printf_flt" and "m" to Libraries ! and one more step in general check the use vprintf library.